The Sound of an Orbit: A Quantum Spectrum at the ISCO: Discussion

 The discovery of a discrete, non-thermal excitation spectrum for an orbiting atom, unique to its kinematic and gravitational environment, opens several intriguing avenues for both theoretical inquiry and potential astrophysical application.
 While our model is highly idealized, the fundamental physics it reveals may have important consequences.

 From an astrophysical perspective, our results offer a new theoretical lens through which to view the dynamics of matter in the immediate vicinity of black holes.
 The innermost regions of accretion disks, culminating at the ISCO, are populated by ions and atoms subject to the extreme conditions we have modeled.
 The resonant excitation mechanism we have uncovered could, in principle, influence the emission spectra from these regions.
 The discrete frequencies at which the atom is preferentially excited might lead to corresponding bright or dark lines in the observed electromagnetic spectrum from the accretion disk.
-While in a realistic, dense plasma environment these sharp resonances would be significantly broadened, they could nonetheless contribute to the overall spectral features, providing a new quantum-level diagnostic for the dynamics near the ISCO.
+While in a realistic, dense plasma environment, these sharp resonances would be significantly broadened, they could nonetheless contribute to the overall spectral features, providing a new quantum-level diagnostic for the dynamics near the ISCO.
+Observationally, the signature of this effect would likely not be sharp lines but rather a series of quasi-periodic oscillations (QPOs) in the disk's high-frequency emission spectrum.
+The key to filtering this signal from the bright thermal background would be to search for the characteristic harmonic structure predicted by our model.
+A time-series analysis revealing a "comb" of QPO frequencies that are integer multiples of a fundamental frequency tied to the ISCO orbital period would provide a distinct fingerprint of this quantum resonant mechanism, distinguishing it from other phenomena.

 On a more fundamental level, this work establishes the stable circular geodesic as a uniquely powerful probe of the quantum vacuum.
 The distinct spectral signature cleanly distinguishes the quantum noise experienced in a stable orbit from that of a static or infalling observer.
 This provides a new piece in the puzzle of how an observer's trajectory dictates their interaction with the quantum field, reinforcing the idea that "particles" are an observer-dependent concept.